igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

 }
 ...
 ```
 Therefore, the usual way of avoiding recursion by using `get_concrete_from_symbolic_optimized` is not suitable for us.
 Since `createProxyWithNonce` is called inside `createProxyWithCallback`, we can use the same approach as in [naive-receiver](https://github.com/igorganich/damn-vulnerable-defi-halmos/tree/selfie/test/naive-receiver#proxy-heuristics) and simply cut scenarios with a direct symbolic call to `createProxyWithNonce` without sacrificing overall code coverage.
-We will do this by implementing a new functionality to exclude entire functions from coverage in **GlobalStorage**.
+We will do this by implementing a new functionality to exclude entire functions from symbolic calls coverage in **GlobalStorage**.
 This also will help us to conveniently exclude `permit` and similar functions:
 ```solidity
 contract GlobalStorage is Test, SymTest {
     constructor() {